 Please don't ignore this message.
 Keeping Sanity alive is backbreaking work.
 I need your help now.

-Pick up a monthly or annual subscription and support independent, ad-free, mental health journalism you won't find anywhere else.
+Pick up a monthly or annual subscription and support independent, ad-free, mental health stories you won't find anywhere else.

 Twenty years ago, just before graduating college, I interviewed for a job at one of the world's largest IT services firms.
 The role: instructional designer.